frzbrmnd/VGI_OpenStreetMap_QualityAssessment/README.md

 # VGI_OpenStreetMap_QualityAssessment
-A web app for OpenStreetMap quality assessment using contributers information
+A web app for OpenStreetMap quality assessment using contributers information (contributers locations)